seba-1511/dist_blog/article.md

 \end{algorithm}
 ~~~

 The advantage of adding asynchrony to our training is that replicas can work at their own pace, without waiting for others to finish computing their gradients.
-However, this is also where the trickiness resides; we have no guarantee that while one replica is computing the gradients with respect to a set of parameters, the global parameters haven't been updated by another one.
-If this happens, the global parameters will be updated with **stale** gradients - gradients computed with old version of the parameters.
+However, this is also where the trickiness resides; we have no guarantee that while one replica is computing the gradients with respect to a set of parameters, the global parameters will not have been updated by another one.
+If this happens, the global parameters will be updated with **stale** gradients - gradients computed with old versions of the parameters.

 ![](./figs/async.gif)